tsgates/arch-wiki-markdown/wiki/GPGPU.md

 OpenCL implementation from AMD is known as AMD APP SDK, formerly also known as AMD Stream SDK or ATi Stream.

-For Arch Linux, AMD APP SDK is currently available in AUR as amdstream.
+For Arch Linux, AMD APP SDK is currently available in AUR as amdapp-sdk.
-This package is installed as /opt/amdstream and apart from SDK files it also contains a profiler (/opt/amdstream/bin/sprofile) and a number of code samples (/opt/amdstream/samples/opencl).
+This package is installed as /opt/AMDAPP and apart from SDK files it also contains a number of code samples (/opt/AMDAPP/SDK/samples/).
 It also provides the clinfo utility which lists OpenCL platforms and devices present in the system and displays detailed information about them.

 As AMD APP SDK itself contains CPU OpenCL driver, no extra driver is needed to use execute OpenCL on CPU devices (regardless of its vendor).